bgallagher27/responsive-profile/README.md

 Visit this link to try it out - [https://bgallagher27.github.io/responsive-profile/](https://bgallagher27.github.io/responsive-profile/)

 ## User Story
-* AS AN aspiring softwafre developer
+* AS AN aspiring software developer
 * I WANT to show colleagues and potential employers a sample of my finest work to showcase my skills and understanding in software devlopment
 * SO THAT I can pursue and develop a career in software development